FA Cup semi-finals: Third-fourth place matches

 The FA Cup Third-fourth place matches were played to determine the order of third and fourth place in the FA Cup.
 They were introduced in 1970 replacing the traditional pre-final match between England and Young England.
 The third-fourth place matches were generally unpopular, with only the first one in 1970 getting some positive attention as an occasion, and they were abandoned after five seasons.
 The 1972 and 1973 third-fourth place matches were played at the start of the following season, and the 1974 third-fourth place match was played five days after the final.
-The 1972 third-fourt place match was the first FA Cup match to be decided on penalties.
+The 1972 third-fourth place match was the first FA Cup match to be decided on penalties.
 The five third-fourth place FA Cup matches were: